k1000dai/dora-openarm-webxr/README.md

 device.
 Button outputs are sent only when the corresponding button is included in a `frame` message.

-Controller poses are reported relative to the viewer: the displacement and orientation are rotated into the viewer's own frame.
-This is meant for a headset resting on the operator's neck so that the frame follows the torso.

 | Output             | Type              | Description                                                                                                                                    |
 |--------------------|-------------------|------------------------------------------------------------------------------------------------------------------------------------------------|
 | `status`           | `string`          | `"ready"` when a WebXR session is started.                                                                                                      |